Candymirror/domoticz-LaCrosseGateway-EC3k-Plugin/README.md

 Domoticz Plugin for EC3k (La Crosse energy count 3000) devices Through FHEM LaCrosseGateway

 Disclamer!
 Here's my first attempt at writing a Domoticz plugin.
 I'm not a python programmer nor a programmer at all.
-So this is not the best code around.
+So this is probably not the best code around.
 All is based upon the work of:
 Innovatone: https://github.com/Innovatone/python-lacrossegateway
 Fhem La Crosse Gateway: FHEM/36_LaCrosseGateway.pm and FHEM/36_EC3000.pm